Tennessee Teen Charged $3,000 To Replace The Guardrail That Killed Her

 — Laura Halm (@WATELauraHalm) November 4, 2016

-In the meantime, Hannah’s father plans to go to Nashville to advise legislators about the dangers of the guardrail involved in Hannah’s crash, and to advocate for safer ones.
+In the meantime, Hannah’s father plans to go to Nashville to advise legislators about the dangers of the guardrail involved in Hannah’s crash and to advocate for safer ones.

 “I’m anticipating a meeting with the Governor, but I’d like federal oversight on this.
 This could be an extraordinarily deadly device.
 If my daughter lived in Virginia and this happened, she’d still be alive.”

-The Daily News reported that Hannah Eimer was driving her father’s Volvo on 1-75 near Niota when the fatal crash occurred.
+The Daily News reported that Hannah Eimer was driving her father’s Volvo on I-75 near Niota when the fatal crash occurred.

 Her father, Steve, said he was “flabbergasted” that the agency would bill his daughter for the defective device that killed her.
 According to the Daily News, the guardrail impaled the vehicle instead of deflecting the car or absorbing its impact, resulting in Hannah being struck in the head and chest and pushed into the back seat of the vehicle.

-The State Department of Transportation has advised it will begin accepting bids to remove most of the X-Lite rails from State roads, especially in places where the speed limit is greater than 45 mph.
+The state Department of Transportation has advised it will begin accepting bids to remove most of the X-Lite rails from state roads, especially in places where the speed limit is greater than 45 mph.

 USA Today reported that the guardrail Hannah’s vehicle hit was supposed to collapse like a telescope when hit on the end; however, when speeds are higher than around 60 mph they don’t always work as expected.
-On the stretch of 1-75 where Hannah died the speed limit was 70 mph.
+On the stretch of I-75 where Hannah died the speed limit was 70 mph.

 About two months before Hannah’s fatal accident, the Virginia Department of Transportation had removed this model from its approved product list because an independent contractor had performed crash tests and they were concerned about the results.

-This concern came to light after whistle-blower Joshua Harman won a $663 million settlement against Trinity Industries, saying that, without prior approval from the Federal Highway Administration, the company altered its ET-Plus model terminal.
+This concern came to light after whistleblower Joshua Harman won a $663 million settlement against Trinity Industries, saying that, without prior approval from the Federal Highway Administration, the company altered its ET-Plus model terminal.

 “It worked perfectly and they changed it for monetary reasons and now it’s killing people.
 More than 20,000 ET-Plus end-caps remain on Tennessee roads — any number of which could be the more dangerous, altered model.
 I’ve got to be able to look the next mom or dad in the eye and say, ‘I tried to make some changes in the culture of TDOT.
 I tried to get some dangerous devices off the road.'”

-Trinity Industries has since been involved in many lawsuits in which crash victims allege that the unauthorized changes caused vehicles to be speared by the guardrails, resulting in injuries, and sometimes death.
+Trinity Industries has since been involved in many lawsuits in which crash victims allege that the unauthorized changes caused vehicles to be speared by the guardrails, resulting in injuries and sometimes death.

 [Featured Image by Songkran Wannatat/Shutterstock]